dynatrace-oss/terraform-provider-dynatrace/docs/resources/service_splitting.md

 - `condition` (String) Limits the scope of the service splitting rule using [DQL matcher](https://dt-url.net/l603wby) conditions on resource attributes..
 A rule is applied only if the condition matches, otherwise the ruleset evaluation continues.

   If empty, the condition will always match.
-- `description` (String) no documentation available
+- `description` (String) No documentation available
 - `service_splitting_attributes` (Block List, Max: 1) Define the entire set of resource attributes that should split your services in the matching scope..
 Each attribute that exists will contribute to the final service ID. (see [below for nested schema](#nestedblock--rule--service_splitting_attributes))

 <a id="nestedblock--rule--service_splitting_attributes"></a>